input-output-hk/marlowe-starter-kit/docs/demeter-run.md

 ### DCUs

 Obtain DCUs (Demeter Compute Units) according to your project needs.
-You will need to determine your payment method as you go through that process.
+For your first project, Demeter.run offers 6,000,000 free DCUs.
+Later, you will need to determine your payment method so you can purchase DCUs in the future.

 ### Connecting Cardano Node Extension